timbrockley/hugo-timbrockley-github-io/content/development/delete-github-commit-history.md

 description: "How to clone a GitHub repository and replace all existing commit history with an initial commit."
 date: 2020-08-11
 image: "/images/development/delete-github-commit-history/github_logo_200x200.png"
-categories: [development]
+categories: ["development"]
-tags: [github, github-commit-history, github-repository]
+tags: ["github", "github commit history", "github-repository"]
 ---

 To delete all existing commits and recreate an initial commit.